Creating and Editing Histograms

 Create a new histogram chart sheet using the following steps:

-3. Define the required parameters in the various tabs of the Histogram dialog, click OK.
+Define the required parameters on the various tabs of the Histogram screen, click OK.

 Inserting a Histogram Chart as a Plot Item